isomerpages/ura-lkywcp/_nomination/2-evaluations.md

 permalink: /nominations/evaluations/
 ---

-##### Evaluations of the 2020 Prize have concluded.
+##### The evaluations of the 2020 Prize have concluded.
 The results will be announced at a later date.

 ###### ![Evaluation Process](/images/evaluation-process.jpg/)*Prof Wulf Daseking (left), and Dr Cheong Koon Hean (right) © Urban Redevelopment Authority Singapore*